-What to See & Do – 2024 Mexico City Grand Prix
+What to See & Do – 2025 Mexican Grand Prix

-From Day of the Dead celebrations to some of the world’s best street food, here’s your guide to the best off-track activities at the Formula 1 Mexico City Grand Prix 2024.
+From Day of the Dead celebrations to sampling some of the world’s best street food, here’s your guide to the best off-track activities at the 2025 Mexican Grand Prix

 Allowing some extra time to explore Mexico City is an absolute must if at all possible: there is so much to see, do, and taste before you fly home.
 This city is bursting with cultural must-sees and once-in-a-lifetime experiences.
 Heading for the Centro Historico (or staying nearby) is a good start; you’ll find the iconic Plaza de la Constitucion, the National Palace, the Metropolitan Cathedral, the Palace of Fine Arts and Alameda Park.
 Further afield you can taste the history of ancient Latin America by visiting pyramid cities and archaeological sites.
 Here are our top off-track picks for Mexico City.